oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 ### 1.1.2 The Information Modeling Gap

-The IETF, in the "Report from the Internet of Things (IoT) Semantic Interoperability (IOTSI) Workshop 2016"
+In the "Report from the Internet of Things (IoT) Semantic Interoperability (IOTSI) Workshop 2016"
 [[RFC 8477](https://www.rfc-editor.org/info/rfc8477)],
-attributed challenges in achieving interoperability to a lack of information modeling:
+the IETF attributed challenges in achieving interoperability to a lack of information modeling:

 > One common problem is the lack of an encoding-independent